spiffe/java-spiffe/java-spiffe-provider/README.md

 ### Create mTLS GRPC server and client

-Prerequisite: Having the SPIFFE Provided configured through the `java.security`.
+Prerequisite: Having the SPIFFE Provider configured through the `java.security`.

 A `GRPC Server` using an SSL context backed by the Workload API: